I knew a coach that used to say…

 Some Closing Statements

 You’ll notice I have hardly mentioned time in this article.
 That is because it is not the most important element.
-To a large degree, it takes care of itself once you get the prioritisation and optimisation pieces in place.
+To a large degree, it takes care of itself once you get the prioritization and optimization pieces in place.

 Here are a few takeaway soundbites from the article: